raj03kumar/Data-Structures-and-Algorithm/README.md

     return 0;
 }

-learn convertion of binary to decimal and decimal to binary. int main(){
+CONVERSION OF BINARY TO DECIMAL AND VICE-VERSA IN C++

+1. uisng stoi(string to integer function)
+int main(){
     //binary to decimal
     string a="1111111101010101010101010110011";
-    int dec=stoi(a,nullptr, 2); //or int dec=stoi(a,0,2); //if we change the base of the given string from 2 to 10 then it will return same string, if 16 then it understands the input string as hexadecimal number and converts hexadecimal to integer. cout<<dec;
+    int dec=stoi(a,nullptr, 2); //or int dec=stoi(a,0,2);
+    //if we change the base of the given string from 2 to 10 then it will return same string, if 16 then it understands the input string as hexadecimal number and converts hexadecimal to integer. cout<<dec;
     return 0;
 }